 Skip to main content

-Operates using the @mozilla/readability module, which is built into A-Parser and collects basic data such as: title, content with and without HTML markup, and article length.
+It works using the @mozilla/readability module, which is built into A-Parser and collects such basic data as: title, content with and without HTML markup, and article length.

-It is based on the Net::HTTPNet::HTTP, scraper, which allows it to maintain its functionality.
-It supports multi-page parsing (page navigation).
-It has built-in means for bypassing CloudFlare protection, as well as the ability to select the Chrome as the engine for scraping articles from pages where data is loaded by scripts.
+It is based on the Net::HTTPNet::HTTP parser, which allows it to support its functionality.
+Supports multi-page parsing (pagination).
+Has built-in tools to bypass CloudFlare protection and also the ability to choose Chrome as an engine for parsing emails from pages where data is loaded by scripts.

 Collected data